jakec-github/boon-js/README.md

 - shared between processes
 - written and read by non-technical team members or clients

+Let me know how you are using boon-js by opening an issue on the github page.
+Happy to better support popular use cases.

 ## Installation

 Add this package from npm using `npm install boon-js` or `yarn add boon-js`